Distribution: Occurring east of the Cascades crest in Washington; southern British Columbia to Nevada, east to Idaho.

-Habitat: Rock cliffs and dry, rocky areas.
+Habitat: Rock cliffs and dry, rocky areas in sagebrush desert.

 Conservation Status: Not of concern